BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 *Charged with the protection of the Elvenking's halls, the Palace Guard are a cadre of skilled Elven warriors chosen from amongst the noble families of the ancient Greenwood.
 Equipped with the finest weapons, they are a veritable combat elite, led by the king's own son.*
  Bodyguard, Woodland Creature.
-King's Guard — *Defending their king, the Palace Guard will fight all the harder.*
+King's Guard â€” *Defending their king, the Palace Guard will fight all the harder.*
 Whilst within 3" of Thranduil, King of the Woodland Realm, Palace Guard receive a bonus of +1 to their Fight value.

 **9 POINTS**